Laplacian Convolutional Representation for Traffic Time Series Imputation: Univariate Traffic Time Series Imputation

 \subsection{Traffic Volume}

-In addition to the traffic speed time series, we evaluate the model on the freeway traffic volume time series collected through loop detectors in Portland, USA.
-The volume observations are with 15-min time resolution over three days, and the data vector is of length 288.
-The time series is characterized by a strong daily rhythm (see Fig.~\ref{univariate_volume_imputation}).
-The time series shows relatively low traffic volume at night, and the traffic volume reaches a peak during rush hours, demonstrating typical traveler's behavioral rhythms.
-As shown in Fig.~\ref{univariate_volume_imputation}, the time series possesses strong seasonality and three remarkable peaks over three days.
+In Fig.~\ref{univariate_volume_imputation}, the traffic volume time series is characterized by a strong daily rhythm.
+The time series shows relatively low traffic volume at night, and the traffic volume reaches a peak during rush hours, implying typical travelers' behavioral rhythms.
+In this case, the time series possesses strong seasonality and three remarkable peaks over three days.

 The task is reconstructing 95\% missing values from 5\% observations.
-As can be seen, due to the lack of explicit temporal modeling, both CircNNM and ConvNNM models cannot produce smooth time series as LCR.
-Observing the reconstructed time series, it is clear that LCR produces much more accurate reconstruction results than both CircNNM and ConvNNM.
-Yet, on the contrary to the traffic speed time series, due to the strong seasonality (i.e., daily rhythm in traffic flow) in the traffic volume time series, both CircNNM and ConvNNM can produce reasonable time series, which seems to be consistent with the results in \cite{liu2022time}.
+As can be seen, due to the lack of explicit temporal modeling, both CircNNM and ConvNNM models cannot produce time series as smooth as LCR.
+Observing the reconstructed time series, it is clear that LCR produces more accurate reconstruction results than both CircNNM and ConvNNM.
+Yet, in contrast to the traffic speed time series, due to the strong seasonality (i.e., daily rhythm in traffic flow) in the traffic volume time series, both CircNNM and ConvNNM can produce reasonable time series, which seems to be consistent with the results in \cite{liu2022time}.